lit/lit.dev/README.md

   are reflected immediately after `tsc` compile.
 - HTML is not minified.

-If needed, you can check for dev mode from an Eleventy template using the `dev`
+If needed, you can check for dev mode from an Eleventy template using the `env.DEV` global:
-global:

 ```
-{% if dev %}
+{% if env.DEV %}
   <p>Dev mode</p>
 {% else %}
   <p>Prod mode</p>